tristanm/jstree-rails/README.md

 # jsTree-Rails

-This gem packages the jsTree plugin for easy use with the Rails 3.1+ asset pipleine.
+This gem packages the jsTree plugin (version 3.0.0-beta7) for easy use with the Rails 3.1+ asset pipleine.

 ## Installation